justinjiajia/cloud_security/labs/lab_6.md

 24. Click *Submit* to provision the EC2 instance and all the related resources specified in the template.

 25. SSH into the EC2 instance when it's ready for use.
-Then issue the following command to interact with S3 from within the instance:
+Then issue the following commands to interact with S3 from within the instance:

     ```shell
     aws s3 ls